 Morality as a system of hypothetical imperatives does not leave the moral foundations of our lives on shaky ground, and we should not be troubled by the fact that our acting morally is a contingent fact, nor by the fact that we would not be able to justify our moral practices to the amoralist.

+This is a really nice discussion of the questions raised by Foot.
+It’s not always as clear as it should be about how and whom morality is supposed to bind or give reasons to if it’s merely a system of hypothetical imperatives, and I think you’re too sanguine in some of your responses to the concerns you raise.
+I think questions about first-personal justification—about whether what we do is justifiable to ourselves—are just as important as the second-personal justification that you focus on, and perhaps more, so it would be good to see more discussion of them.

+Mark: 74

 ‘An agent’s integrity matters only to the extent that it is not based on mistakes about empirical or moral facts.’
 Is this a good response to the ‘integrity’ objection to consequentialism?